WINW

-WINW (1520 kHz) is a commercial AM radio station licensed to Canton, Ohio.
-The station is known as "Joy 1520," and features an Urban Gospel radio format.
+WINW (1520 kHz) is a currently silent radio station licensed to Canton, Ohio.
 WINW is daytimer station, transmitting with 1,000 watts using a directional antenna with a four-tower array; but because AM 1520 is a clear channel frequency reserved for Class A WWKB Buffalo, New York and KOKC Oklahoma City, WINW must sign-off at sunset to avoid interference.
 The transmitter is in Martindale Park in Canton, near Martindale Road NE.
+The station ceased broadcasting on March 22, 2024.

 History

 Top 40 Era

 WINW established a solid reputation as a Top 40 station in the 1960s and 1970s, using the slogan "WIN-Wonderful."
 Even as a daytime station with a highly directional 1,000-watt signal, it was successful in Canton for over a decade, sometimes approaching double digits in the ratings, despite its obvious signal limitations.

 WINW had shared its frequency with WJMP located in nearby Kent, which made the Canton station difficult to hear in Northern Stark County.
 The station was originally built and run by Joseph Patterson "Patt" Wardlaw, Jr., who owned radio station KIST 1340 in Santa Barbara, California, and who had previously owned and operated WLEU in Erie, Pennsylvania.
-New AM Top 40 competition in the form of WQIO (Q-10) (now WILB) in late 1976, as well as the increasing popularity of FM radio stations, eventually brought an end to the glory years of "WIN-Wonderful."
+New AM Top 40 competition in the form of WQIO (Q-10) (now WILB), in late 1976, as well as the increasing popularity of FM radio stations, eventually brought an end to the glory years of "WIN-Wonderful."

 Adult Standards

-WINW purchased FM station WHLQ (106.9) from Susquehanna Radio Corporation in 1978, changing its call sign to WOOS-FM, and installed an automated Top 40 format there, while WINW changed to an Adult Standards format in 1981 and then went through a string of format and call letter changes for the next 15 years.
+WINW purchased FM station WHLQ (106.9) from Susquehanna Radio Corporation in 1978, changing its call sign to WOOS-FM, and installed an automated Top 40 format there, while WINW changed to an Adult Standards format in 1981 and then went through a string of format and callsign changes for the next 15 years.

-WINW evolved into an adult contemporary station by the mid-1980s, became an automated oldies station in 1987, changed to album rock WRQK (AM) on February 14, 1989 when it was coupled with WRQK-FM, changed back to WINW on August 16, 1989, then changed once again to WPGY on April 5, 1996 (by that time owned by Sabre Communications, which was "parking" the WPGY call letters for use on its new FM in Elmira, New York), and finally changed back to WINW on March 27, 1997.
+WINW evolved into an adult contemporary station by the mid-1980s, became an automated oldies station in 1987, changed to album rock WRQK (AM) on February 14, 1989, when it was coupled with WRQK-FM, changed back to WINW on August 16, 1989, then changed once again to WPGY on April 5, 1996 (by that time owned by Sabre Communications, which was "parking" the WPGY call letters for use on its new FM in Elmira, New York), and finally changed back to WINW on March 27, 1997.